Application notifications

 Coupon-related changes Real-time

-Be notified in real time when a coupon is created, edited, or deleted.
+Be notified in real time when a coupon is created, edited, or deleted, whether it happens through the Campaign Manager, Management API, or the Rule Engine.
+However, this does not include imported coupons.

 Expiring coupons Scheduled